rpldy/react-uploady/README.md

 Each file (or URL) added to the uploader are wrapped by a BatchItem object.
 They will have a unique ID within the life-time of the uploader instance.
 A BatchItem has its own lifetime [events](packages/ui/uploady#events).

+## Resumable Uploads

+Rpldy supports resumable uploads through the [tus](https://tus.io/) [protocol](https://tus.io/protocols/resumable-upload.html).
+Instead of using <Uploady> from @rpldy/uploady, use <TusUploady> from @rpldy/tus-uploady and you will have resumable upload support on the client side.
+Your server will also have to support the same protocol for this to work of course.

+See the  [@rpldy/tus-uploady](packages/ui/tus-uploady) documentation for more details.

 ## UMD Bundles